 When the price is dropping, the boxes are typically colored red or black, and if the price is rising the boxes are green or white.

 The same concept applies to a downtrend.
-The price needs to rally by 60 pips from the close or bottom of the box (or 30 pips from the top) of a red box in order to get a confirmed green box going in the opposite direction.
-Assuming a 30 pip box size.
+The price needs to rally by 60 pips from the close or bottom (or 30 pips from the top) of a red box in order to get a confirmed green box going in the opposite direction.

-If wicks are shown, as above, this shows if the price moved outside a prior box, but the move was not confirmed… Renko charts are built based on closing prices for a chosen timeframe.
+Wick can be added (optional) to show if the price moved outside a prior box, but the move was not confirmed… Renko charts are built based on closing prices for a chosen timeframe.
 If 1-minute closes are chosen, the Renko chart will look for 1-minute closing prices to create the boxes.
 If a 15-minute, 1-hour, or daily timeframe is chosen, the Renko boxes will only be created once those closing figures are in.
-This is also an important decision.
+Choosing a timeframe is also an important decision.

 Most charting services still show you the real-time price of the asset on the Renko chart.